Opening Round Championship Series

 We had a great weekend at our first tournament of the season!
-It was a very familiar start as this marks at least seven years in a row now that UIMT has began the season at WashU.
+It was a very familiar start as this marks at least six years in a row now that UIMT has began the season at WashU.
 We competed against teams that we see frequently such as Cornell College and WashU, but we also went against a school from out of the region in Eastern Kentucky University.
 We experienced success with Team 1238, captained by Samantha Kaplan and Mikayla Rodgers, earning 5th place at the tournament.
 UIMT had an impressive achievement in taking home five individual awards, which is more than any single tournament last year.
 All in all, it was superb first tournament weekend.
 Our veterans were able to get back in the swing of things and our new members got their first taste of action.
 We saw a lot of great moments from our new members that we really hope to build on.
 Most notably, freshman Colin Gorton came away with an outstanding witness award in his first ever collegiate mock trial tournament.
 Our returners are also eager to take this weekend's experiences and use them to achieve even more success at our upcoming tournaments.